issuewise/issuewise/README.md

 7. Export the environment variables in your terminal session by running

         source *path to env_vars.sh*

-8. Now go inside the django project root issuewise directly below the repository root. run the following commands to set up a sqlite database (for testing).
+8. Now go inside the django project root issuewise directly below the repository root.
+Run the following command to clear existing migration files.

+        python clean_migrations.py

+9. Run the following commands to set up a sqlite database (for testing).

         python manage.py makemigrations
         python manage.py migrate

-9. Once the database has been set up successfully, start the development server using
+10. Once the database has been set up successfully, start the development server using

         python manage.py runserver